jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 ### C major shape

-The basic C major shape is a simple, closed-voice root position triad chord, with the root note at the bottom and top, and the R-3-5-R all spanning a single octave.
+The basic C major shape is a straightforward triad chord.
+The root note is the lowest note in the chord
+(which is called "root position"), the third and fifth are stacked directly on top of the root with no gaps (Which is called "closed voicing"), and then the root note is repeated on top.
+The R-3-5-R all span a single octave.

+This kind of closed-voice root position triad is considered a strong and stable chord.

+strings.

+{% include figure.html
+    caption="C major shape."
+    url="/assets/figures/caged/C-maj.svg"
+    class="chord row"
+%}

 ---